 • The Ohio State University, Columbus, OH | May 2009

 The Key Skills section allows a hiring manager to quickly tell if you meet the requirements for an administrative assistant position.
 Below are some of the common skills managers look for, so you can incorporate as many as are relevant to your experience and the job posting.
-If you have more than can fit in a brief list, sprinkle the others in your Profile or Experience sections.
+If you have more than can fit in a brief list, sprinkle them in your Profile or Experience sections.

 Key Skills and Proficiencies